 Written in 1860, many people believe ‘Facing West From California’s Shores’ to have been written about California becoming the thirty-first state in America.
 The speaker of the poem seems to be the United States personified.
 The country is looking to the west from California, wondering what lands lie on the other side.
 With America’s expansion into California, many came to the realization that it was the farthest the country could expand in the west.
 This poem recognizes that, but it also revels in looking at the old world from the shores of the new.

 In this poem, Walt Whitman uses free verse.
 Additionally, the poem does not have a regular meter.
 There is also nothing much to say about the form: the poem is only one stanza long and merely eleven lines long.
-Also something of note is the fact that the entire poem is only one sentence long.
+Also, something of note is the fact that the entire poem is only one sentence long.
 While the structure and form seem simple, in typical Whitman fashion, the poem is multi-layered and can be read on many different levels.
-The best way to analyse is to look at the poem line by line.

 The landmass that is the United States is talking about what she is doing on her most western shore.
 Secondly, Whitman presents the reader with a contradiction: how can a child be very old?
 In this section, he juxtaposes the new world—the United States—with the old landmass that has been around for millions of years.
 America, the land of immigrants, is looking out towards the countries lying on the other side of the ocean, calling them the “house of maternity” and the “land of migrations.”